Register to attend the upcoming Symposium: Click here to register. Find out more information here

 See details

-Women on the move: Inclusive, intersectional and faith-sensitive approach in the humanitarian sector
+Women on the move: Inclusive, intersectional and faith-sensitive approaches in the humanitarian sector

 The workshop will bring together around up to 50 representatives of state departments and international humanitarian organisations, including the UN representatives, INGOs and FBOs, interested in exploring inclusive, intersectional and faith-sensitive potential to advance responses to women in displacement.